balderdashy/sails-docs/deployment.md

-We are working hard on deck to get sails into ship shape.
-Currently, we don't have a built in solution to launching a "production" server of sails.
-We will be correcting that though.
+We are working hard to get Sails.js ship-shape!
+Currently, however, we don't have a built in solution to launch a "production" server of Sails.

-For now, You'll want to take advantage of a tool that 'resurrects' your server if it crashes.
+We hope to fix that soon...
+For now, though, you'll want to take advantage of a tool that "resurrects" your server if it crashes.

 #### Here's how you deploy in production mode: